Acupressure Points for Gas Relieve and Prevention

 The Three Mile Point

-The Three Mile Point goes by many names, the Stomach 36 or Zu San Li, and refers to acupressure points to help reinforce energy while walking miles on end without feeling exhausted.
+The Three Mile Point, also known as Stomach 36 or Zu San Li, refers to acupressure points that help reinforce energy while walking miles on end without feeling exhausted.
 One finds this point when bending one’s leg slightly and placing four fingers below one’s kneecap.
 Start with your index finger at the base of your kneecap and end where your little finger rests on the outer side of the shinbone.

 More information about Acupressure Points for Constipation

 Here, one finds a soft spot known as The Three Mile Point.
-Following the steps mentioned above and applying pressure helps with overall energy, helps boost your immune system, and helps enhance the digestive system when one is vomiting and feels bloated, constipated, nauseous, and gas.
+Following the steps mentioned above, applying pressure helps with overall energy, boosts the immune system, and enhances the digestive system when one is vomiting and feels bloated, constipated, nauseous, and gasping.

 Center of Power and Sea of Energy or Stomach points: